Myzel394/django-common-utils/django_common_utils/libraries/models/README.md

     ___COMMON_SHORT_DESCRIPTION_LENGTH: int = 85  # Length for the `short_title`
 ```

 Now you will add your actual fields.
-Simply add your field like you already know.
+Simply add your field as you already know it.
 ```python
 from django.db import models